systemiqofficial/steel-iq/docs/dashboard/overview_dashboard.md

 - **Django Web Application** for shared, server-hosted deployments.
 - **Electron Standalone App** for self-contained desktop use.

 Both experiences share the same workflows for configuring simulations, launching runs, and reviewing results.
-Start with the [Django & Electron Overview](django_electron_overview.md) for a tour of the interface, and browse the [User Stories](user_stories.md) for common tasks the UI supports.
+Start with the [Django & Electron Overview](django_electron_overview.md) for a tour of the interface.
 :::

 :::{only} not public